-A player's 'true' age group is most simply understood with reference to the birthday reached during the playing year.
-A player turning 7 during that calendar year is under-7; a player turning 14 is under-14, etc. This is the player's age at the beginning of the year (i.e., at midnight, 31 December of the previous year).
+A player's 'true' age group is the age they turn during the playing year.
+A player turning 7 during that calendar year is under-7; a player turning 14 is under-14, etc.

 Normally a player's true age group is also his/her 'playing' age group.
 Dispensation may, however, be granted to play 'up' a year (and if of exceptional ability, two years) above one's true age group, subject to this not creating problems for player numbers in either age group.
 Girls playing in mixed-sex (or 'open') competitions may also play one year younger than their true age group, but other players may do so only with Junior League approval, usually on medical grounds.